Mildred Blaxter

 Mildred Lillington Blaxter (née Hall; 27 March 1925 – 29 August 2010) was a British sociologist and writer.
-According to her obituary in The Guardian, she "shed new light on the causes of deprivation".
+An obituary in The Guardian described as a scholar who "shed new light on the causes of deprivation".
+She was a signals officer in the Women's Royal Naval Service during World War II.
+An author of Mothers and Daughters, she was a professor of medical sociology at the University of East Anglia, and then at the University of Cambridge.